Skip to Content

 The implementation of scholarly peer review of teaching was piloted at Massey over Semester Two 2010 and over the course of 2011.
 The pilot was sponsored by the Office of the Assistant Vice-Chancellor (Academic & International) and was originally proposed by the Stream Project Board as a means of promoting quality enhancement.

 The original peer review system underwent considerable consultation and refinement over more than six months.
-Consultation involved a range of staff including, CADeL, the Teaching Excellence at Massey Group (TE@M), Stream Project Board, Teaching and Learning Committee, Technology Enhanced Learning Committee and Academic Strategy Group.
+Consultation involved a range of staff including, by the then CADeL (Centre for Academic Development and eLearning), the Teaching Excellence at Massey Group (TE@M), Stream Project Board, Teaching and Learning Committee, Technology Enhanced Learning Committee and Academic Strategy Group.

-An evaluation of the Peer Review Framework was undertaken towards the end of 2011 by seeking the views of a purposive sample of staff who completed the Stream Completion Checklist.
+An evaluation of the Peer Review Framework was undertaken towards the end of 2011 by seeking the views of a sample of staff who completed the Stream Completion Checklist.
 One the whole staff gave positive feedback with one School adopting the system for the development of all papers.
-The main criticism at a meaning level was the need to better recognise that peer review needs to be a constructive process that occurs throughout the paper design process.
+The main criticism at a meaning level was the need to better recognise that peer review needs to be a constructive process that occurs throughout the course design process.
 Although we expect to make further minor changes to the system, the response to this feedback was to rename the framework as the Peer Assistance and Review of Teaching (PART) Framework.
-The importance of peer review is also recognised in the draft Study Resources Policy which will be implemented in 2013.

-If you have any questions about the peer review initiative, then please discuss these with your Director of Teaching and Learning, the Director, National Centre for Teaching and Learning and/or the Assistant Vice Chancellor (Academic & International).
+If you have any questions about the peer review initiative, then please discuss these with your Director of Teaching and Learning, the Director, Learning and Teaching.

 Page authorised by the Assistant Vice-Chancellor (Academic & International)